-"That," returned Wyllard, "is just the trouble.
+"That," said Wyllard, "is just the trouble.
 I've no doubt he's much the same, but one could fancy that Miss Ismay has changed a good deal since she last saw him.
 She'll look for considerably more than she was probably content with then."

 "In any case, it isn't your affair."
-Mrs. Hastings smiled significantly.